Dancer from the Dance: Reception

-The novel is known for its vivid imagery, lush language, and captivating depiction of gay men searching for love and acceptance in a harsh, dreamlike urban landscape.
+The novel is known for its vivid imagery, and lush language depicting gay men searching for love and acceptance in a harsh, dreamlike urban landscape.
 The novel was one of the first among gay fiction to portray the party atmosphere of Fire Island, a summer community on Long Island where many urban homosexuals celebrated drugs, parties, tea dances, and sexual exploration.